Why online consultations are a gamechanger for community engagement

 At the start of the pandemic, we worked closely with our clients to develop a cost-effective solution for delivering public consultations online: one that meets legislative requirements and enhances community engagement.
-Virtual Engage replicates the familiar consultation experience in a virtual environment using project display boards, live chat, video clips and orthographic 3D models.
+Community Engage replicates the familiar consultation experience in a virtual environment using project display boards, live chat, video clips and orthographic 3D models.
 Using 360-degree photography you can even create custom environments of real-life venues from the local Town Hall to a local leisure centre.

 Hosting your consultation online is the first step, but we have complemented this offering with a range of digital community outreach options to ensure you reach the right (and perhaps new) audiences to gain a broader perspective on how your proposal is viewed by the communities it serves.
 We use data analytics and highly targeted social media advertising to get in front of hard-to-reach audiences and engage with local community groups and key influencers.

 Attention is key.
 We live in an age of advertising and information overload.
 If you are a regular user of social media, you’ll know that there is more information shared across your feeds in 24 hours than anyone can take in properly.
 Creating meaningful engagement starts with cutting through the noise.
 This can be achieved by carefully structuring your targeted advertising and directing traffic to a dedicated landing page which is designed to make the user journey as easy as possible while capturing valuable data and information – in a GDPR compliant manner.